-What does this mean for CSU?
+What does the Equal Pay for Equal Work Act mean for CSU?

-This means supervisors and hiring authorities may not ask candidates in any manner about current or past salaries.
+Those involved in search processes at CSU may not ask candidates in any manner about current or past salaries.
 A candidate may be asked what their salary expectation is for the position for which they have applied and are being considered.

 3. Requires the use of appropriate salary ranges when posting a job opening, based on compensation levels for similar jobs/duties and market comparisons.

 An appropriate salary range, as well as a general description of benefits, must be included in each job posting.
 A salary range is required for all Administrative Professional and Faculty job postings; a set salary figure is not acceptable.
-Using the general statement that “pay is commensurate with experience” will not comply with the Act.
+Using only the general statement that “pay is commensurate with experience” will not comply with the Act.

 4. Faculty Promotions